Rainforest: Temperate rainforest

 Tropical forests cover a large part of the globe, but temperate rainforests only occur in a few regions around the world.
 Temperate rainforests are rainforests in temperate regions.
 They occur in North America (in the Pacific Northwest in Alaska, British Columbia, Washington, Oregon as well as California and the Appalachian Mountains), in Europe (parts of the British Isles such as the coastal areas of Ireland and Scotland, southern Norway, parts of the western Balkans along the Adriatic coast, as well as in Galicia and coastal areas of the eastern Black Sea, including Georgia and coastal Turkey), in East Asia (in southern China, Highlands of Taiwan, much of Japan and Korea, and on Sakhalin Island and the adjacent Russian Far East coast), in South America (southern Chile) and also in Australia and New Zealand.

 Dry rainforest

-Dry rainforests have a more open canopy layer than other rainforests, and are found in areas of lower rainfall (630–1100 mm).
-They generally have two layers of trees.
+Dry rainforests have a more open canopy layer than other rainforests, and are found in areas of lower rainfall (630–1100 mm.
+Dry rainforests typically occur in the rain-shadow of mountainous areas.
+In Australia, dry rainforests have structurally complex species composition.
+These species can have various adaptations such as deciduousness or semi-deciduousness, reduced leaf size, thick leathery leaves (sclerophylly), sharp thorns or leaf margins and prickles.
+Dry rainforests containing a dense vine understory can be split up into different sub-types which include low microphyll vine forest, Araucarian vine forest, Semi-evergreen vine thicket, and deciduous vine thicket.
+These can further split up into either microphyll or notophyll depending on their leaf sizes.